fb-pixel-img

 5 steps to stop junk mail

 You certainly can’t control the USPS, but you can control what lists your address ends up on.
 So where to start?
 There are easy ways you can significantly reduce the amount of useless crap that hits your mailbox.
-Here’s how to stop junk mail in a few different forms:
+Here are five steps to stop junk mail in a few different forms:

 How do you stop junk mail generated by all of those credit card and insurance companies?
 Operated by the four major credit reporting companies, optoutprescreen.com lets you get out of credit card and insurance offers.
 You can opt out for five years online, or you can print and mail a physical form to be off the hook permanently.